 - Over-reliance on AI: While AI enriches decision-making, it leads to a downfall in human intuition and human experience.

-Future of AI in Team Management
+Addressing Bias in AI-Driven Team Management

 As AI continues to grow over time, it enhances the roles of managing teams of testers and software engineers, making it even more effective.
 We can rely on AI-driven tools to provide deeper insights and make more independent decisions to increase productivity and efficiency.